-English Learners 8 48 -24 699 Students with Disabilities N/A N/A N/A N/A

-[&]quot;N/A" means a number is not applicable or not available due to missing data.

-- "" means this API is calculated for a small school, defined as having between 11 and 99 valid Standardized Testing and Reporting (STAR) Program test scores included in the API.
+[&]quot;" means this API is calculated for a small school, defined as having between 11 and 99 valid Standardized Testing and Reporting (STAR) Program test scores included in the API.
 The API is asterisked if the school was small either in 2007 or 2008.
-APIs based on small numbers of students are less reliable and therefore should be carefully interpreted. - "A" means the school or subgroups scored at or above the statewide performance target of 800 in 2008. - "B" means the school did not have a valid 2007 Base API and will not have any growth or target information. - "C" means the school had significant demographic changes and will not have any growth or target information. - "D" means this is either an LEA, an Alternative Schools Accountability Model (ASAM) school, or a special education school.
-Target information is not applicable to LEAs, ASAM schools, or special education schools. - "E" indicates this school was an ASAM school in the 2007 Base API Report and has no target information even though the school is no longer an ASAM school.
+APIs based on small numbers of students are less reliable and therefore should be carefully interpreted.

+"A" means the school or subgroups scored at or above the statewide performance target of 800 in 2008.

+means the school did not have a valid 2007 Base API and will not have any growth or target information.

+"C" means the school had significant demographic changes and will not have any growth or target information.

+"D" means this is either an LEA, an Alternative Schools Accountability Model (ASAM) school, or a special education school.
+Target information is not applicable to LEAs, ASAM schools, or special education schools.

+'E" indicates this school was an ASAM school in the 2007 Base API Report and has no target information even though the school is no longer an ASAM school.